 Randwick Traffic Committee

-The Randwick Traffic Committee is a committee of Randwick City Council set up under a delegation from NSW Roads and Maritime Services*, to deal with traffic matters on local roads.
-Roads and Maritime Services (RMS) is the NSW State Government agency which took over the roles of the former Roads and Traffic Authority (RTA).
+The Randwick Traffic Committee is a committee of Randwick City Council set up under a delegation from Transport for NSW (TfNSW), to deal with traffic matters on local roads.

-A condition of the delegation from RMS is that the Council must take into account recommendations from the Traffic Committee.
-For information about the powers and functions of Traffic Committees go to Roads and Maritime Services website.
-Randwick City Council welcomes members of the public wanting to attend and speak at Traffic Committee meetings.
+A condition of the delegation from TfNSW is that the Council must take into account recommendations from the Traffic Committee.
+For information about the powers and functions of Traffic Committees go to this link Randwick City Council welcomes members of the public wanting to attend and speak at Traffic Committee meetings.
 For more information contact us.

 The Traffic Committee generally meets at 9:30am, on the second Tuesday of each month (except for January when no meeting is arranged).
 Every attempt is made to prepare the Agenda and place it on this website one week prior to the meeting.
 Once finalised a link to the Agenda will appear below.